eabald/why-everyone-should-make-chat-app/notes.md

 ### D. Images upload

-Next nice to have thing is image upload.
+Next nice to have thing are images upload.
 This task has it's own challenges and in most cases requires different solutions than other parts of the app.

 ### E. Chat-bots